 - 1. Address the most serious risk to human health; - 2.
 Are necessary to ensure compliance with the Safe Drinking Water Act (SDWA); and - 3.
-Assist systems most in financial need on a per household basis according to the State's affordability criteria. - 4.
-Employ other best practices such as the existence of a plan to measure and manage non-revenue water, and collaboration with other entities.
+Assist systems most in financial need on a per household basis, according to the State's affordability criteria.